-You check your Google Ads dashboard every morning.
+You're running acquisition for a B2B SaaS and you check your Google Ads dashboard every morning.
 CPC looks fine.
-Conversions are coming in.
+Trial conversions are coming in.
 ROAS seems healthy.
-Then you open GA4 and notice something odd — your top-spending campaign has a 78% bounce rate.
-Users land on your site, stay for three seconds, and leave.
+Then you open GA4 and notice something odd: your top-spending campaign has a 78% bounce rate.
+Users land on your signup page, stay for three seconds, and leave.
 Google Ads counted those as conversions anyway.

 This isn't a bug.
 It's a blind spot.
 Google Ads and GA4 measure different things, in different ways, at different times.
-And if you're not cross-referencing them, you're making budget decisions with half the picture.
+And if you're not cross-referencing them with the revenue truth from Stripe, you're making budget decisions with half the picture.

 Why Google Ads and GA4 never agree